Appendix: tabulated_data Utility

 mode-dependent

-constant writes constant omega.fit; fitfile copies user file; auto uses source-provided fit data.
+constant writes constant omega.fit; fitfile copies a user file; auto uses source-provided fit data.

 --omega_constant